-Again and again, because of organisational deficiencies in companies, other costs that have to be added to the customs value were often not considered.
+Again and again, because of organisational deficiencies in companies, other costs that must be added to the customs value were often not considered.
 These are, for example, tooling and development costs, licence fees or recalculations.

-At the end of the audit, a detailed audit report is prepared and presented in a final meeting, with the participation of management representatives, among others.
+At the end of the audit, a detailed audit report is prepared and presented in a final meeting, with the participation of management representatives.
 Likewise, customs duties are collected or refunded.
 More serious violations can lead to a fine or even criminal tax proceedings.

-Typically, companies have a wide variety of forwarding agents representing them for customs declarations.
+Typically, companies have various forwarding agents representing them for customs declarations.
 Whether to handle customs clearance in-house or through a representative must be made consciously.
 If the latter is chosen, various requirements must be agreed upon in writing in a process described as an annexe to a service contract.

-Even if you use a service provider for customs clearance, the declarant is always responsible for the correct classification and declaration of the goods.
+Even if you use a service provider for customs clearance, the declarant is always responsible for correctly classifying and declaring the goods.
 The appointed representative always acts only on behalf of and with authority.

 Scope and duration of a customs inspection

 As a rule, the audit service has inspected the last three years.
 An inspection can be initiated for various reasons.
 Therefore, a distinction is made between the following inspections: import audit, preferential audit or foreign trade audit.
 The scope of the examination depends on the respective examination order.
-If only a random check takes place, the review is usually completed after a few hours.
+The review is usually completed after a few hours if only a random check occurs.
 The higher the import volume of the economic operator, the longer the audit may take.
 It depends on the following factors: